 Further research-tested turmeric’s capacity to cleanse and detox the liver in a group of rats with alcohol-induced liver damage.
 Again, the results showed a superior ability to perform liver detoxification.
 The treated rats reversed almost all of the pathological effects caused by alcohol due to curcumin’s anti-inflammatory and antioxidant properties.
 (6)

-Besides enhancing your liver’s filtration system, turmeric may also prevent liver disease.
+Besides enhancing your liver’s filtration system, turmeric and black pepper may also prevent liver disease.
 One trial administered curcumin on a group of human subjects to monitor its therapeutic potential for treating nonalcoholic fatty liver disease (NAFLD).
 In this condition, fat builds up in liver cells from sources other than alcohol.

 Researchers found that oral curcumin administration inhibited the high-fat diet (HFD)-induced liver damage.
 Turmeric also prevented metabolic alterations by stabilizing multiple pathways involved in the pathogenesis of nonalcoholic steatohepatitis (NASH).
 (7)